 Consumer Reports has yet again gone in on the Jeep Wrangler.
 Since 2010, Consumer Reports has given the Jeep Wrangler failing grades every single time.
 What’s funny is that the same issues make it fail, too.
 The 2021 Jeep Wrangler is no expectation.

-The steering is described as being “vague” like literally every Jeep before it.
+The steering is described as being “vague,” like literally every Jeep before it.
 Wranglers aren’t made for taking corners.
 They are blocky, surprisingly heavy, and tall.
 None of these factors are ideal for taking corners with any kind of speed.
 CR says that though it was gaingly on the track, it did stay surprisingly secure.
 However, the only way to maintain this security is by taking things nice and slow.
 The 2021 Jeep Wrangler is still just a Jeep, so that’s really the only option anyway.

 The ride itself is rough and bumpy.
 Again, this is what Jeeps have always done.
 These SUVs can be covered in leather, Bluetooth, and power windows all they want, but they just aren’t comfortable in any way.
 It’s not what Jeep does.

-The 2021 Jeep Wrangler has removable doors and roof and that will always be loud
+The 2021 Jeep Wrangler has removable doors and roof, and that will always be loud

 One of the Wrangler’s most iconic features is the Lego-like removable doors and roof.
 These features are what have made Jeeps such a beacon of joy for many over its long history.
-Again, with all things Jeep, which makes it good for one thing, makes it suffer in another.
+Again, with all things Jeep, which makes it good for one thing, makes it suffer for another.
 All those seams and seals that line the roof and doors are all places that can’t be insulated for sound, like normal roofs and doors.
-The Jeep wranglers, whether soft top or hardtop, are loud.
+The Jeep wranglers, whether soft top or hard top, are loud.
 Road and wind noise pours in through every crack and seam.